rpdelaney/l4d2-tourney-rules/rules.md

 ######6.2.9 Wait
-Use of the wait command in scripts is allowed without limitation, unless they are blocked by the server.
+Use of the wait command in scripts is allowed without limitation, unless it is blocked by the server.

 ######6.2.10 Command-line arguments
 All command-line arguments that do not exploit nor allow the player to